MarcoBrandiziGeek/brandizpyes/CONTRIBUTING.md

 # Contributing

+**TODO**: this is just the default made by cukiecutter.
+Will be written properly in future.

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.